ashermancinelli/ashermancinelli.github.io/src/csblog/2025-12-28-Orality-Literacy-and-Code.md

 ## Orality and Code

-Just as oral artists use cognitive technologies to give their ideas legs, so too do programmers use design patterns to make their programs more interpretable to other people.
-The literate mind has a tendancy to look down on the oral arts.
-They might ask: _"why is this poem so repetitive and full of myths and cliches?"_ and conclude that authors of that time period must have been less sophisticated.
-What will future generations think of the code we write today?
-Will they consider object oriented programming to be a complicated and unnecessary mythology?
+Programmers use cognitive technologies similar to oral formulas.
+Design patterns, comments, and naming conventions are shared devices that make programs interpretable and transmissible across culture and time.
+Perhaps a super-literate mind from two centuries in the future will look down on those patterns and ask, “Why all the repetition?
+Why the mythology?"
+But metaphors and repetitive structures are tools that help people reason and coordinate.

+Consider object-oriented programming.
-OOP is a metaphor and a cognitive technology we use to reason about programs.
+OOP is a metaphor we use to reason about programs: we talk about objects having attributes and behaviors, but those are conceptual tools, not facts about the machine or its behavior.
-"Objects" do not really exist; they do not have "behaviors" that act on other objects, nor do they have attributes or conform to protocols.
-We use these metaphors to understand and build upon large systems and communicate with other people, but we are unable to examine to a transistor at a point in time and conclude that it is an object.
-This is not to say that OOP is the _best_ cognitive technology in use by programmers (or even a _good_ one!), but only that it is _a_ cognitive technology in use.
+We use the metaphor because it helps us model complexity and communicate with others.
+This says nothing about how useful OOP is relative to the other tools at our disposal as programmers, only that we observe its use.

-In his famed paper _Can programming be liberated from the von Neumann style?_ (Backus78), John Backus questions the popular contemporary cognitive technologies used for describing programs, which he ironically had a hand in forming.
+In his famous paper _Can programming be liberated from the von Neumann style?_ (Backus78), John Backus questions the popular contemporary cognitive technologies used for describing programs, which he ironically had a hand in forming.
-His thesis is that the models underpinning most programming languages are insufficient, and that a more functional model would be more effective:
+Backus argues that the prevailing mental models are intellectually limiting and a more functional model would be more effective:

 ~~~admonish quote title="Backus78"
 Conventional programming languages are growing ever more enormous, but not stronger.